I need your help!

 22.8.1 Reactivity

 Another concern of observational measures is response biases, such as faking good, faking bad, and impression control.
 For instance, people may act differently because they are being observed, which is a form of reactivity.
-People could be behaving better or worse than they typically do, but observation tends to push people to the extremes.
+Reactivity is the change in a behavior for the mere reason that the behavior is being observed or measured.
+People could behave better or worse than they typically do—observation tends to push people to the extremes.

 22.8.2 Coding